Matt Meister headshot

 Biography

-Assistant Professor Matt Meister studies consumer judgment and decision-making.
-Matt's research is particularly focused on how consumers communicate their experiences, and learn about the experiences of others.
+Matt studies consumer judgment and decision-making.
+Matt's research is focused on two topics; (a) how consumers learn from information presented online (and how that information affects their evaluations of past experiences), and (b) how consumers manage financial stress and scarcity.
+Matt’s research has appeared in the Journal of Consumer Research, Journal of Marketing, and Organizational Behavior and Human Decision Processes.
 Matt is also a keen proponent of open science, both for replicability and collaboration.
 All data and code used in his research is available through his website (mattmeister.com).
-This includes python code for web-scraping, and the R package specster, a set of flexible, multicore functions to create specification curves to test robustness of statistical results.
+This includes Python code for web-scraping, and the R package specster, a set of flexible, multicore functions to create specification curves to test robustness of statistical results.

-As an instructor, Matt loves to teach statistics and data analytics.
+As an instructor, Matt loves to teach statistics and data analytics to both graduate and undergraduate students, among the changing nature of education due to AI.
 These classes focus on building intuition for topics like regression, ANOVA, and more advanced econometrics and machine-learning.
 Then, this intuition is tested through hands-on work in R.

 Expertise